msbCyricTohoku/YouTube-loop-extension/README.md

 ## Usage

 1. Navigate to any video page on `www.youtube.com`.
-2. Click the **YouTube Loop** extension icon in your Chrome toolbar (it looks like [Describe Icon or add small icon image if possible]).
+2. Click the **YouTube Loop** extension icon in your Chrome toolbar.
 3. A popup window will appear.
 4. Enter the desired **Start Time** and **End Time** in seconds into the input fields.
 5.  *Alternatively*, play the video to the desired start or end points and click the corresponding "**Set Current**" button in the popup to capture the current video time.